zombieprocess/foundryvtt-dnd5e-config/README.md

 - [`Monks Active Tiles`](https://foundryvtt.com/packages/monks-active-tiles) - Enables tile automations like teleporting, traps, etc.
 - `Perfect Vision` - **MIGHT be going away in v10** because this is in the core
 - `Splatter` - blood Splatter on "bloodied" and death
+- [`Token Attacher`](https://foundryvtt.com/packages/token-attacher) - Enables easier token/tile management and automations like vehicles and things that move

 </details>